DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

 1. Navigate to your dataset that you annotated containing the PNGs and the JSONs
 2. Navigate to the project folder on Filezilla that you wish to use
-3. Add all the images and JSONs to an archive (.zip)
+3. Add all the images and JSONs to an archive (.zip) in the following format

 .. image:: images/jenkins-usage-im4.png
     :width: 30%